tawk/tawk-messenger-ember/README.md

 ## Features
 - Documented and self-explaining methods
 - Small size without any external libraries
-- All Javascript API methods are avaiable
+- All Javascript API methods are available
 - Maintained by the [tawk.to](https://www.tawk.to]) team

 <br/>